UI-Research/python-at-urban/site/content/installation.md

 There are a number of different code editors or integrated development environments (IDEs) for Python.
 We recommend using [Visual Studio Code](https://code.visualstudio.com/) (or VS Code), which can be installed  from the [official website](https://code.visualstudio.com/download).
 VS Code can be used for standard .py files, as well as for Quarto and IPython notebooks (.qmd and .ipynb files).

 VSCode includes support for debugging, syntax highlighting, code completion, and more.
 It also offers thousands of extensions (including [Python-specific extensions](https://code.visualstudio.com/docs/languages/python), a [Quarto extension](https://quarto.org/docs/tools/vscode.html), and an [AWS extension](https://aws.amazon.com/visualstudiocode/)).

+---
+**SUMMARY OF INSTALLATIONS THAT REQUIRE HELPDESK ASSISTANCE**

+- Python
+- Visual Studio Code
+- Quarto Command Line Interface (if you plan to use Quarto; install from [here]((https://quarto.org/docs/get-started/)))
+---

 ## Installing Packages